 During your research, look at customer feedback, including reviews on competitors' product pages.
 You can learn a lot about what your target audience is looking for and where your competition is falling short.

 You’ve analyzed the market, you’ve delved into your niche, so now it’s time to use this knowledge to choose what products you will create and sell.
-“Online clothing business” covers a wide array of different potential store focuses, some of which we’ve already discussed briefly in this post.

-Selling graphic tees using print on demand
+Starting a T-shirt business using print on demand services

 Dropshipping cold-weather clothing for climates that get below zero